adarsh-raturi-github/adarsh-raturi-github/README.md

 - 👋 Hi, I’m @adarsh-raturi-github
-- 👀 I’m interested in tech
+- 👀 I’m interested in learning and doing new tsch stuff
 - 🌱 I’m currently working as software developer
 - 📫 How to reach me https://in.linkedin.com/in/adarsh-raturi-847208163